SchneiderNejc/solidity-by-example/readme.md

 Assembly math bypasses Solidity's built-in overflow checks (if not required), reducing gas consumption.
 Gas Savings: Noticeable for repeated or complex operations.

+APPLICATIONS

+#EtherWallet
+An example of a basic wallet.

+Anyone can send ETH.
+Only the owner can withdraw.

+#Multi-Sig Wallet

+The wallet owners can
+submit a transaction
+approve and revoke approval of pending transactions anyone can execute a transaction after enough owners has approved it.

+# Minimal Proxy Contract

+If you have a contract that will be deployed multiple times, use minimal proxy contract to deploy them cheaply.

+# Upgradeable Proxy

+Example of upgradeable proxy contract.
+Never use this in production.

+This example shows

+how to use delegatecall and return data when fallback is called. how to store address of admin and implementation in a specific slot.

+# Crowd Fund

+Crowd fund ERC20 token

+User creates a campaign.
+Users can pledge, transferring their token to a campaign.
+After the campaign ends, campaign creator can claim the funds if total amount pledged is more than the campaign goal.
+Otherwise, campaign did not reach it's goal, users can withdraw their pledge.

+# Multi Call (staticcall)

+An example of contract that aggregates multiple queries using a for loop and staticcall.

+# Multi Delegatecall

+An example of calling multiple functions with a single transaction, using delegatecall.

+# Time Lock

+TimeLock is a contract that publishes a transaction to be executed in the future.
+After a minimum waiting period, the transaction can be executed.

+TimeLocks are commonly used in DAOs.